 A national election generates a vast amount of data, ranging from the counts themselves (down to the precinct level) to a plethora of tracking polls, exit polls, turnout statistics, and of course archival data from prior elections.
 At varying degrees of granularity, signals emerge from this great numerical geyser that may, viewed through the appropriate lens, indicate improbable and anomalous patterns worthy of further investigation.
-In E2020, we have seen unexpected, perplexing results at every level - U.S. House, U.S. Senate, presidential, and state legislative - as detailed above.
-And we have seen that the shifts relative to baselines have virtually all been in the same direction: blue to red.
-For the GOP to win 27 of 27 U.S. House races rated tossups on the basis of tracking polls, for example, is, from a probabilistic standpoint, beyond bizarre - and indicative of either a massive systemic polling failure or targeted manipulation of the contests themselves.
+In E2020, we saw unexpected, perplexing results at every level - US House, US Senate, presidential, and state legislative - as detailed above.
+And we saw that the shifts relative to baselines were virtually all in the same direction: blue to red.
+For the

+GOP to win 27 of 27 US House races rated tossups on the basis of tracking polls, for example, is, from a probabilistic standpoint, beyond bizarre - and indicative of either a massive systemic polling failure or targeted manipulation of the contests themselves.
 But, because these baselines are poll-based, whether tracking or exit or both, without additional evidence analysts cannot get beyond that either/or assessment.
 And the default position regarding U.S. elections has long been that when the polls do not match the votecounts, however egregious the disparity, it is the polls that will be deemed to be "off."
-Trump's all-out and continuing assault on democracy and the legitimacy of our elections has, if anything, strengthened that resolve and the blanket refusal to consider the possibility that the fault may lie not in the polling but in the counting.
+Trump's all-out and continuing assault on democracy and the legitimacy of our elections has only strengthened that resolve and the blanket refusal to consider the possibility that the fault may lie not in the polling but in the counting.

 With all that in mind, I combed the E2020 data dump for an indicator of some sort that was not poll-based.
-In examining non-competitive contests for the U.S. House, I found one.
-The scatterplot below includes only those E2020 U.S. House contests that were rated either Solid-Republican (red dots) or Solid-Democratic (blue dots) by FiveThirtyEight.com; altogether there are 324 contests; the 74 competitive and 37 uncontested U.S. House races have been excluded.
+In examining non-competitive contests for the US House, I found one.

+The scatterplot below includes only those E2020 US House contests that were rated either Solid-Republican (red dots) or Solid-Democratic (blue dots) by FiveThirtyEight.com; altogether there are 324 contests; the 74 competitive and 37 uncontested US House races have been excluded.
 For each of these contests, FiveThirtyEight generated a predicted result: a winner and both a voteshare and a win percentage (likelihood of winning) for each candidate.
 However, because these contests were all seen as non-competitive, virtually none of them were polled.
 The predictions, therefore, were based almost entirely on other factors, such as voter registration, prior results, prior candidate performance, campaign expenditures, etc. - none of which involved sampling of respondents.
 This is, as will be seen, of great significance.

-In the scatterplot below on page 11, the x-axis shows the margin of victory, Democratic being positive (+x); the y-axis shows the disparity between predicted and actual results, with "red shift" (results more favorable than predicted for GOP candidate) being downward (-y).
+In the scatterplot, the x-axis shows the margin of victory, Democratic being positive (+x); the y-axis shows the disparity between predicted and actual results, with "red shift" (results better than predicted for GOP candidate) being downward (-y).
 The crossed circles represent mean x,y values for each group, Solid-R and Solid-D.

-The first thing to note is that no dots cross the center line (y-axis), which means that all 324 predictions correctly identified the winners.
-The next is that the distribution is clearly (and oddly) bi-modal with respect to y - that is, the blue and red clusters are visibly distinct in their y-values or degree of red shift.
+The first thing to note is that no dots cross the center line (y-axis): blue are all +x and red are all -x, which means that all 324 predictions correctly identified the winners.
+The next is that the distribution is clearly (and oddly) bimodal with respect to y - that is, the blue and red clusters are visibly distinct in their y-values or degree of red shift.
 The Solid-R mean is just barely below the x-axis, a y-value of -0.9%, a very minimal red shift; the Solid-D mean, on the other hand, is well below the x-axis, a y-value of -5.7%, a major red shift.